Kgkkjjj/MKD/README.md

 `pyoc.py` interpreter.

 The interpreter supports importing additional `.pyoc` modules from the `lib` directory.
-The library now contains multiple small modules providing common utilities such as filesystem access, path handling, string helpers, math, and more.
+The library now contains many small modules providing common utilities such as filesystem access, path handling, string helpers, math, and more.
 These modules can be imported in `.pyoc` scripts just like regular Python modules.